Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 Changing a data type is possible as long as the data types are convertible.

-### But what is the writer\'s schema?
+### But what is the writer's schema?

-How do we determine where to store the reader and writer\'s schema?
+How do we determine where to store the reader and writer's schema?

 1. Large file with lots of records